Move over dry and bland boneless skinless chicken breasts! This recipe guarantees juicy, flavorful chicken breasts every single time.

 It turns out that the sweet spot is between 30-60 minutes for brining chicken breasts.
 It’s at that point that the chicken meat actually starts to change texture and hold in the liquid.
 However, since that amount of time can be impractical on a weeknight, the recipe below just states 15-30 minutes.

 Here is what I’d recommend though.
 Mix up your brine, add your chicken breasts, and then get everything else prepped for your dinner.
 If that takes 15 minutes, you’ll get the effect of the seasoning.
-If your prep takes longer, then you’re getting closer to that sweet spot.
+If your prep takes longer, then you’ll start seeing the effect on the tenderness and juiciness too.

 Note that 2 hours in the brine is where I draw the line.
 At 2 hours the chicken stops benefiting from the brine and it can actually become too salty.